Occupational Therapy (Pre-Registration) - MSc

 This course will give you the knowledge and practical skills that you need to develop a new career as an occupational therapist in two years.
 It is an intensive professional programme of study; developing theoretical, analytical, practical, evaluative and reasoning skills as well as professional values.

 It is delivered full-time and you will complete a number of placements that enrich the learning experience and prepare you for a diverse practice context.
-On completion, you will be eligible to apply for registration with the Health and Care Professions Council to work as an occupational therapist.
+On completion, you will be eligible to apply for registration with the Health & Care Professions Council to work as an occupational therapist.

 - Excellent support from staff: Smaller than average class sizes mean you will get close support and guidance from staff who get to know you.